ZarishJannat/campus-records-api/README.md

-# Student Management API
+# Campus Record API

 A production-quality REST API for managing student records, built with Node.js, Express, MongoDB, and Mongoose following MVC architecture and industry best practices.

 ## 🚀 Project Overview

-This Student Management API provides a complete backend solution for managing student information with comprehensive validation, error handling, and advanced features like search, filtering, sorting, and pagination.
+This Campus Record API provides a complete backend solution for managing student information with comprehensive validation, error handling, and advanced features like search, filtering, sorting, and pagination.

 ## 🛠 Tech Stack